ommomg32-sudo/Vikchat/README.md

 ## VikChat - Talk to Strangers, Make Friends

-This app was created using https://getmocha.com.
+This app was created by vikchat
-Need help or want to join the community?
-Join our [Discord](https://discord.gg/shDEGBSe2d).
+Need help or contact us 7878260773

 To run the devserver:
 ```